How to Measure Business Plan Implementation Results in Your Company?

 1. Your Business Goals Achievement Results

-Sometimes, you may find that you are not in the situation to do something more.
+Sometimes, you may find that you are not in a situation to do something more.
 In such a case, the best possible thing you can do is to change your goals to become more achievable.
 Use SMART goals when you try to change goals in your business plan.

 2. Your Products/services